lorenzoscottb/DReAMy/README.md

 DReAMy is a python library to automatically analyse (for now only) textual dream reports.
 At the moment, annotations are based on different [Hall & Van de Castle](https://link.springer.com/chapter/10.1007/978-1-4899-0298-6_2) features (e.g., character, emotions), but we are looking forward to expanding DReAMy's capabilities.
 For more details on the theoretical aspect, please refer to the [pre-print](https://arxiv.org/abs/2302.14828).
 You can also follow us on [Twitter](https://twitter.com/DreamyLib), to keep up with updates and relevant work!

-For more details on the theretcal aspect, please refer to the .
+For more details on the theoretical aspect, please refer to the.

 # Installation and usage
 DReAMy can be easily installed via pip, and we do recommend using a virtual environment with python 3.9 or 3.10 installed.
 If you wish to play/query DReAMy's model, you can do so using the 🤗 Space [`DReAM`](https://huggingface.co/spaces/DReAMy-lib/dream).